 Strength Building and Stabilisation

 Another common reason why seniors have physiotherapy is that they feel they may be unstable or not strong enough.
-Fear of falling is a major reason why seniors stop exercising and doing anything physical that seems to present a risk.
-But the best way to get stronger and reduce the risk of a fall is to create strength.
+Fear of falling is a major reason why seniors stop exercising and doing anything physical that seems to present a risk, however, the best way to get stronger and reduce the risk of a fall is to create strength.
 Physiotherapy can help to increase strength in a controlled environment so that the patient can get out and enjoy life without fear.

 Pre and Post-Surgery